 My introduction to S. T. Georgiou came via his most recent book:

-In the Beginning Was Love—Contemplative Words of Robert Lax.
+In the Beginning Was Love: Contemplative Words of Robert Lax.
 The name rang a bell.
-It was buried in memory, but wrapped in an aura and connected with Thomas Merton.
+It was buried in memory, but wrapped in an aura connected with Thomas Merton.
 I’d never followed up on Lax and had forgotten about him long ago.
-So it was surprising to find myself suddenly alert in front of that name.
+So I was surprised to find myself suddenly alert in front of that name.

 The book had arrived with Georgiou’s handwritten note.
 Perhaps I’d take an interest.
 It happened that I was headed for a getaway.
 Perfect.
 In addition to the beauty of the northern Oregon coast, an unexpected gift had fallen into my hands.

 Lax lived his words.
-There were times I’d see him writing one word over and over again, and I would ask him, “Bob, what are you doing there?”
+There were times I’d see him writing one word over and over again, and I would ask, “Bob, what are you doing there?”